DuncanSchouten/barber-jekyll/_works/100-dinners.md

 #### Our approach

 Our solution was informed through a combination of discussions with potential participants and extensive dialogue with staff at another organization that ran a similar program.
-By reducing the service to only its essential parts and leveraged automation wherever possible, we established a model that met core business and user needs with little operational overhead.
+By **reducing the service to only its essential parts and leveraging automation wherever possible,** we established a model that met core business and user needs with little operational overhead.

 ### My Role
 Working with a team of two *alumni UBC* events staff, I helped to evaluate and synthesize pre-existing research, consult with stakeholders on program requirements, and devise an blueprint for efficient service delivery.
 I then designed a lightweight microsite for the program within the *alumni UBC* brand and assisted IT Services in its development and launch.

 ##### Main areas of responsibility:
 * Research (evaluate and synthesize)
-* Service design (mapping processes for touchpoints across the program ecosystem)
+* Service design (map out processes for touchpoints across the program ecosystem)
 * Prototyping and usability testing
 * Front-end design